Frances Harriet Williams: Career

 From 1940 to 1946 she was the adviser on race relations for the federal Office of Price Administration.
 During 1947, she was assistant to the executive secretary of Harry Truman's President's Committee on Civil Rights.
 Later she would serve as a legislative assistant to senator Herbert H. Lehman of New York State.

 Williams served on the board of the National Association for the Advancement of Colored People (NAACP).

+Death and legacy

 She died in 1992 in Newton, Massachusetts.

-Legacy

 The Frances Harriet Williams Award for scholastic excellence was established by her family at Mount Holyoke College in 1981.